incarnation95/platform_manifest/README.md

 If all goes well, you should have a freshly compiled copy of BAMF Paradigm when you are done.
 If you encounter any problems, hit us up on the forums at TeamBAMF.net.
 We aren't really supporting unofficial builds, but we'll help where we can. :)

+If you want to try to add a new device, please contact one of us via email, the forums, or Twitter.
+Thanks!